Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 provider 'br/public:az:0.2.3' as myAz
 ```

+#### Allow users to configure providers that are implicitly imported

+The `implicitProviders` section of `bicepconfig.json` allows users to opt-in/out of implicit import functionality for a given provider.
+This section also follows the existing config merge semantics so users interested in keeping with the legacy behavior must opt-in by specifying the `az` provider in the array.

 ## Drawbacks

-- Costumers may be confused by the configt merge semantics behavior
+- Users may be confused by the configt merge semantics behavior
-- Costumers will not be able to tell from inspecting sources alone what is the provider version used to resolve resource types
+- Users will not be able to tell from inspecting sources alone what is the provider version used to resolve resource types

 ## Alternatives